 In 2008, supervisors at the Dearborn Police Department became aware of the blog and reviewed its contents and times of entries.
 Those command officers were also canvassing the site, investigating possible LEIN law violations.
 Over the next two days, the entire blog was downloaded and reviewed.
 The Michigan State Police were contacted for advice on whether the entries had violated any portion of LEIN law.
 The State Police directed the Dearborn Police Department to conduct an investigation and then consult with the Wayne County Prosecuting Attorney.

 Shortly thereafter, two detectives came to the employee’s work station and stated that they needed her help with a case and wanted to speak with her.
 As the employee walked through the dispatch center on the way to the investigations section, she tapped her union president on the back and motioned for him to come with her.
 When the president of the local association stood up and began to follow, one of the supervisors stopped him and stated “this was not a union matter.”
 When the union president asked if the employee was facing any discipline, the commanding officer responded in the negative claiming it was a criminal investigation.
 The union rep returned to his work.
-The employee testified that she had originally thought that she may be receiving additional discipline on a recent incident where she had been giving a written reprimand, and that was her reason for wanting a union representative present as imp source.
+The employee testified that she had originally thought that she may be receiving additional discipline on a recent incident where she had been giving a written reprimand, and that was her reason for wanting a union representative present.

 One of the detectives testified that he had communicated to the employee that he was conducting a criminal investigation and that she was not in custody and free to leave.
 The employee’s version of this part of the meeting was different.
 The employee denied that the detectives informed her at any time that she was free to leave the interview and that she was not told this was a criminal interview until halfway through the meeting.
 She testified that she did not believe she was free to leave because she was being interviewed by two command officers and had been delivered to the interview by her immediate supervisor.
 She was not even aware that the criminal investigation was focused on possible violation of the LEIN law until well into the interview.